openmc-dev/openmc/docs/source/usersguide/install.rst

 To run the test suite, you will first need to download a pre-generated cross section library along with windowed multipole data.
-Please refer to our :ref:`test suite` documentation for further details.
+Please refer to our :ref:`devguide_tests` documentation for further details.

 --------------------
 Python Prerequisites